Achievable logoAchievable logo

 This image depicts an intraoral view of a patient, who had presented to a clinical setting exhibiting redness and edema of the oropharynx, and petechiae, or small red spots, on the soft palate.
 A diagnosis of strep throat had been made, caused by group A Streptococcus bacteria.
 These bacteria are spread through direct contact with mucus from the nose or throat, of persons who are infected, or through contact with infected wounds, or sores on the skin.

-Some people with strep throat can get a red, sandpaper like rash which blanches under pressure, starting at the face and spreading all over the body accompanied by fever and sore throat called Scarlet Fever.
+Some people with strep throat develop a red, sandpaper-like rash that blanches under pressure.
+It typically starts on the face and spreads over the body, and is accompanied by fever and sore throat.
+This presentation is called scarlet fever.

 Scarlet fever rash